 Jurisdiction Variation in accordance with Jurisdictional policy Victoria The type 5 accumulation boundary is zero MWh per annum.
-New South Wales (1) Subject to section 7[NSW](4), tThe type 5 accumulation boundary is 100 MWh per annum for type 5 meters installed prior to, or in the process of being installed as at 1 December 2017.
-(2) Subject to clause 7[NSW](4), where an Interval Meter has been installed in accordance with clause [NSW](1), it may be read as a metering installation type 5 at any time.
-(32) Where an Interval Meter has been installed, the metering coordinator must ensure that the reading of that Interval Meter may only be changed from being read as a metering installation type 5 to being read as a metering installation type 6 when: (a) a transfer of the customer to a New Retailer has been effected; or(b) the Interval Meter has been read as a metering installation type 5 for a period of at least 12 contiguous months with the existing retailer.
+New South Wales (1) The type 5 accumulation boundary is 100 MWh per annum for type 5 meters installed prior to, or in the process of being installed as at 1 December 2017.
+(2) Where an Interval Meter has been installed, the metering coordinator must ensure that the reading of that Interval Meter may only be changed from being read as a metering installation type 5 to being read as a metering installation type 6 when: (a) a transfer of the customer to a New Retailer has been effected; or(b) the Interval Meter has been read as a metering installation type 5 for a period of at least 12 contiguous months with the existing retailer.
 South Australia The type 5 accumulation boundary is zero MWh per annum.
 The metering coordinator must ensure that the energy consumed and measured by a sample Interval Meter installed for the purposes of calculating the CLP, is settled in the market on the basis of a type 6 metering installation.
-Australian Capital Territory (1) In accordance with section 7[ACT](2), the type 5 accumulation boundary is 100 MWh per annum.(2) If an Interval Meter has been installed for sites where the type 5 accumulation boundary is less than 100 MWh per annum, it may be read as a metering installation type 5 at any time.
+Australian Capital Territory In accordance with section 7[ACT](2), the type 5 accumulation boundary is 100 MWh per annum.
+If an Interval Meter has been installed for sites where the type 5 accumulation boundary is less than 100 MWh per annum, it may be read as a metering installation type 5 at any time.
 Queensland The type 5 accumulation boundary is 750 MWh per annum.